emilymalecbrown/emb-static/posts/playing-around-with-peloton-api.md

 }
 ```

 Right now, I am just rendering the most recent 15 workouts on my <a href="workouts">workouts</a> page.
-I might get a little more fancy with this in the future.
-The request requires your user id as a path parameter, and the `session_id` from the authentication data we fetched above.
+This page isn't fancy, half to play around with the API and half to learn some of the basics of TailwindCSS.
+The request requires your Pelton user id as a path parameter, and the `session_id` in the `cookie` header from the authentication data we fetched above.

 ```javascript
 const workouts = (userId, limit = 15, page = 0) =>